alapo/thesisUC/README.md

 The first thing to do is create a New Project in RStudio.
 File>New Project and create a folder on your computer that works.
 In my example this will be `\thesisUC` you'll notice on your computer a `.Rproj` file is now created.
 When you want to make edits to your document I would recommend opening this file.

 ## Types of documents
 In order to make things simple I will break this up into a few sections.
 The goal here is to make your thesis as sustainable as possible which means if a committee member asks you to change "one little thing" you do not have an endless number of manual edits to make.
 In order to do this I have 3 separate documents I make.
+You could technically put all of this into the `.Rmd` document but that will slow down your compiling time substantially which is why I like to split them up into seperate files.

 - 1 R script called `createPlots.R`
    - This is only used if you plan on creating figures using R. If you are doing this in MatLAB then you do not need this script